Unlock Your Child’s Learning Potential with Valley Springs and Jackson Tutoring

 How multisensory teaching helps:

-• Builds stronger memory for letters, sounds, and words
+• It builds stronger memory for letters, sounds, and words

-• Improves comprehension by linking language to concrete experiences
+• It improves comprehension by linking language to concrete experiences

-• Helps students who struggle with attention stay actively engaged
+• It helps students who struggle with attention stay actively engaged

-• Makes abstract concepts (like math and grammar) easier to understand
+• It makes abstract concepts (like math and grammar) easier to understand

-• Supports children who need hands-on learning to process information
+• It supports children who need hands-on learning to process information

 • Sand trays and textured letters